DEEP DOWN IN CARLSBAD CAVERNS

 Imagine an underground room so huge that it could fit the U.S. Capitol Building inside.
 The trail around the Big Room loops along for more than a mile.
 And over the railings the caverns go deeper, deeper.
 Drop a rock over the edge, as Jim White often did.
 You hear. . .
 Nothing.

-Once he discovered the caverns, Jim had them to himself for twenty-plus years.
+Once he discovered the caverns, White had them to himself for twenty-plus years.
 Recognizing the wealth of guano they contained, he began bringing the future fertilizer up in buckets.
 He also used his bucket to lower friends into the abyss.
-But the caverns and their riches might have stayed a local secret had Jim not let a photographer go down.
+But the caverns might have stayed a local secret had White not let a photographer go down.

 In the summer of 1923, photos hit the New York Times.
 Within months, the new national monument was open for visitors.
-The following year, with Jim as guide, National Geographic explored the caverns and brought back photos.
-In 1925, a staircase replaced Jim’s bucket.
+The following year, with Jim White as guide, National Geographic explored the caverns and brought back photos.
+In 1925, a staircase replaced White’s passenger bucket.
 A year later, the path to the Big Room was built, with lighting installed.

-Then in 1930, Carlsbad Caverns National Park began drawing America’s new legions of motor tourists.
+Then in 1930, Carlsbad Caverns became a national park, drawing America’s new legions of motor tourists.
 When the hell-bound entry path proved too daunting for some, an elevator was installed.
 It still descends — 750 feet — to the edge of the Big Room where, in the 1950s, a restaurant opened.

 But unlike many of our overloved national parks, Carlsbad Caverns offers plenty of escape from tourism.
 And the numbers are manageable, about 400,000 a year compared with 4-10 million in other parks.